-Youth development in FM20.
+Youth development in Football Manager.
 There’s nothing quite like that notification that the latest crop of youngsters could be a Golden Generation for the club.
 Perhaps closely followed by your scouts bursting into your office excited by the gem of a Youth Player they’ve just found in some obscure league that you don’t even remember sending them to in the first place.

 When these players inevitably outgrow us, they’re being sold for well over €100m each which gives us the funds to reinvest into the facilities and Youth Teams and so the cycle begins.